CaseyHaralson/pinkyring-server-template/README.md

 [//]: # (.pinkyring=EVENT_SYSTEM.end)

 #### Data Validations
 There is a specific package for basic data validations in the infrastructure/data-validations package.
-These can do validations before hitting the database and it's possible to publish this package so UI projects can run data validations before sending data to the server.
+These can do validations before hitting the database, and it's possible to publish this package so UI projects can run data validations before sending data to the server.

 There are also some data validations done at the database level.
 These validations can be seen in the infrastructure/relationaldb/util folder in the prismaErrors file.